Our Top 8 Targeting Tips for Automotive Facebook Ads in 2021

 Facebook is packed with targeting tools that allow you to reach the right demographic at the right time.

-Show the right vehicles to the right people at the right time, and you’ll find a healthy boost in relevance score, click-through rate (CTR), and cost per click (CPC).
-Learn more about these (and more) Facebook advertising benchmarks in our free annual report. »
+Show the right vehicles to the right people at the right time, and you’ll find a healthy boost in relevance metrics, click-through rate (CTR), and cost per click (CPC).
+Learn more about these (and more) Facebook advertising benchmarks in our free Performance Benchmarks Report.

 4. Throw Hyper-Targeting into the Mix

-While you’re eliminating unengaged groups from your audience (see the previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.
+While you’re including custom and Special Ads Audiences into your targeting (see previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.

 What if, for example, you wrote a blog post about the best cars for new parents, and then you linked that blog post to a Facebook ad shown only to new parents?
 What if you did the same for dog owners?